maahl/pg_venv/README.md

 pg start # start postgres
-pg log # check the logs, in case there was a problem createdb psql # hack around pg stop pg rmdata # it will ask to type the name of the venv as a confirmation
+pg log # check the logs, in case there was a problem createdb psql pg stop

+# you can run another instance at the same time
+pg create_virtualenv anotherfeature
+pg log anotherfeature
+pg workon anotherfeature
+psql
+pg stop awesomefeature
+pg stop # defaults to current pg_venv

+pg rm_data # it will ask to type the name of the venv as a confirmation pg rm_virtualenv
 ```